micmejia/bible-dump/AMPC/Luke/Luke 18.md

-And instantly he received his sight and began to follow Jesus, [^v]recognizing, praising, _and_ honoring God; and all the people, when they saw it, praised God.
+And instantly he received his sight and began to follow Jesus, recognizing, praising, _and_ honoring God; and all the people, when they saw it, praised God.